leishaaf/Leisha-Figuerres-CS-Project-Portfolio/Project03/README.md

 - rm filename: removes the file with the given name from the current directory
 - mkdir dirName: creates a new directory of the given name
 - rmdir dirName: removes the directory and all its contents from the current directory if it exists
-- cd dirName: changes into the given directory if it is in the current directory we're in. if dirName = "/", goes to root dir of file sys.  if dirName = "..", we cd into the parent of current dir.  reports an error otherwise.
+- cd dirName: changes into the given directory if it is in the current directory we're in.
+If dirName = "/", goes to root dir of file sys.
+If dirName = "..", we cd into the parent of current dir.  reports an error otherwise.